-The short answer is "No." If you have written an article, textbook, book, or song, or have created a painting or photograph or drawing or film that you are planning to publish or market in a traditional, commercial, venue, then you should not deposit that work with AILLA.
+The short answer is "No." If you have written an article, textbook, book, or song, or have created a painting or photograph or drawing or film that you are planning to publish or market in a traditional, commercial venue, then you should not deposit that work with AILLA.
 Most publishers will not want to publish a work that potential buyers can get for free on the web.
-(But you can ask -- it may not make a difference to academic journal publishers, for instance.)
+(But you can ask -- You always have the right to negotiate a publishing contract.)

-On the other hand, you can deposit the primary materials that a new work is based on.
-For example, you may write a book or journal article about a recorded performance of verbal art.
-Then you could deposit the recordings, transcriptions, and translations that the new work is based on.
+However, you can and should deposit the primary materials that a your work is based on.
+For example, you could write a book or journal article about recorded performances of verbal art and you could deposit the primary data (the recordings, transcriptions, and translations) that the work is based on.
 Or if you write a textbook that includes stories with translations, you can still archive the original recordings and transcriptions.
 We encourage you to do this, because there are few traditional ways to publish this sort of material, but AILLA's users would be interested in hearing and reading the primary resources.
-AILLA's metadata has a place for identifying any works that are related to deposited resources so that information will be readily available to archive users, who may then be inspired to go out and buy your book.
+AILLA's metadata has a place for identifying any works that are related to deposited resources so that information will be readily available to archive users who might then be inspired to go out and buy your book.